Heavy rain, flooding forces local schools to close or move online on Thursday

 November 12, 2020

-On Thursday night, all lanes of I-95 were closed near Wilson due to flooding.
+On Wednesday night, all lanes of I-95 were closed near Wilson due to flooding.
+They have since reopened.

 See breaking news?
 Tell us about it here.